wp-plugins/wordpress-tooltips/readme.txt

 5. Tooltips Edit/Delete/Update Panel In Back End

 == Changelog ==

+= Version 3.2.5 =
+Solve blank line problem in some hosting

 = Version 3.2.3 =
 Allow tooltip box stay open in page before hidden tooltip box, so users can click links in the tooltip box always.